timt/config/README.md

 Properties are immutable once defined they can not be overridden, e.g. fallback properties can not override application properties can not override system properties.

-For example fallback.properties could be baked into the artifact(.jar), the application.properties provide environment specific properties and overrides, and system properties can be used to provide overrides at application startup.
+For example fallback.properties could be baked into the artifact(.jar), the application.properties provide environment specific properties, and system properties can be used to provide properties at application startup.

 Usage
 -----